-

 An objective verification of NDFD forecasts for TCs affecting the study region has been completed.
 NDFD wind speed grids are available since they became operational in 2006.
 NDFD data is compared to H*Wind surface wind analysis provided by the Hurricane … Continue reading

-Posted in TC Inland Winds
+Posted in TC Inland and Marine Winds

 2 Comments